Rhinoceros

 What Do They Look Like?

 They are large animals by size as compared to most mammals.
 They easily reach the weight of 1,000 kilograms.
 They possess one or two horns above their nose.
-Their skin is thick which serves the purpose of protection.
+Their Skin is thick which serves the purpose of protection.
 Their skin is formed by the layers of collagen (a type of protein).

 The two African and one Sumatran (belonging to an Indonesian island called Sumatra) species of rhinoceros have two horns.
 Whereas, the Indian Javan (belonging to an island called Java) rhinos possess only one horn.
 Also, they may have white or black color in addition to Indian, Sumatran, and Javan rhinos.